Cape St. Vincent: Geography

 The present lighthouse is 24 m high and was built over the ruins of a 16th-century Franciscan convent in 1846.
 The statues of St. Vincent and St. Francis Xavier had been moved to church of Nossa Senhora da Graça on Point Sagres 3 km away.
-This lighthouse, guarding one of the world's busiest shipping lanes, is among the most powerful in Europe (the most powerful being Phare du Creach on the French island of Ushant, off the coast of Brittany); its two 1,000 W lamps can be seen as far as 60 km away.
+This lighthouse, guarding one of the world's busiest shipping lanes, is among the most powerful in Europe (the most powerful being Phare du Creach on the French island of Ushant, off the coast of Brittany); its two 1,000-watt lamps can be seen as far as 60 km away.

 Climate

 Cape St. Vincent has a Mediterranean climate with very low seasonal variation and high occurrence of fogs.